 There are many national events as excursions, competions, lectures and conferences.
 Programs especially for doctoral and teaching students, as well as vocational orientation events are also offered.
 Moreover there is a pupils' conference for highschool students every year.
 In total the Young DPG organizes around 200 events every year that have a large variety of topics.

 The regional group in Hanover consists of around twelve active members.
 Its local events are open to everyone who is interested in physics.
 There are monthly group meetings, as well as excursions and talks.
 Especially for university students vocational orientation events, workshops and networking events are offered.
 The aim of the regional group is to share the joy of physics and to connect people.

 We, the young Physical Chemists (yPC), are part of the German Bunsen Society for Physical Chemistry (Deutsche Bunsen-Gesellschaft für physikalische Chemie, DBG), which was founded in 1894.
 As the yPC, we are representing the interests of young DBG members within the society as well as outside, we provide a network for young members to connect, and are organising several events each year focussed on topics such as carrier opportunities.

 Our last event was a session about equal opportunities and diversity in science on the annual conference of the DBG, where we learnt about the very personal experiences of three speakers on the compatibility of family and career, disability, and gender identity and inclusion in science.
-Our next event will be an online lecture series “yPC meets industry - online” focussed on career development starting in November 2021 with very exciting speakers from different fields ranging from laser technology and spectroscopy, to publishing, artificial intelligence, and modern challenges in chemistry.
-We are excited to see some of you there!
+Our last event was an online lecture series “yPC meets industry - online” focussed on career development in November 2021 with very exciting speakers from different fields ranging from laser technology and spectroscopy, to publishing, artificial intelligence, and modern challenges in chemistry.
 For more information, visit our website https://bunsen.de/ypc.